-Strategic Outcomes Actions Responsible Group 9.
-Council develops robus performance of strategic o 'Green Living' performance indicators for the Community Plan Redlands 2030 and Council Corporate Plan are used to indicate Council's performance on climate change, and this strategy.
+Strategic Outcomes Actions Responsible Group st monitoring, evaluation, reporting and improvement systems to track outcomes and actions of this strategy.
+'Green Living' performance indicators for the Community Plan Redlands 2030 and Council Corporate Plan are used to indicate Council's performance on climate change, and this strategy.
 Corporate Planning, Performance & Risk This strategy is reviewed at midway and completion of the five year plan period to assess progress and report to Council.
 Corporate Planning, Performance & Risk Environmental Management